Mu-Tien/ST558_Project-2/ST558_project2.md

 [Saturday analysis](Saturday.md)
 [Sunday analysis](Sunday.md)

-In these analysis, we can see that
+In these analysis, we can see that the boosted tree model has the smaller RMSE on all the training model compare to the tree-base model.